IBM-Cloud/openwhisk-slackapp/README.md

 <img src="xdocs/app-created.png" width="200"/><img src="xdocs/team-botchat.png" width="200"/><img src="xdocs/team-customcommandoutput.png" width="200"/>

 > A previous version of this sample was using API Connect to expose the actions as HTTP endpoints.
 With the introduction of web actions in Cloud Functions this was no longer needed.
-You can browse [this tag](https://github.com/IBM-Bluemix/openwhisk-slackapp/tree/using-api-connect) to view the code using API Connect.
+You can browse [this tag](https://github.com/IBM-Cloud/openwhisk-slackapp/tree/using-api-connect) to view the code using API Connect.

 ## Overview

-Built using IBM Bluemix, the app uses:
+Built using IBM Cloud, the app uses:
 * Cloud Functions - to implement the app bot and commands
 * Cloudant - to keep track of app installations
 * and Slack Events API.